solaeus/dust/README.md

 # Dust

-Dust is a high-level interpreted programming language with static types that focuses on ease of use, performance and correctness.
+A programming language that is **fast**, **safe** and **easy to use**.

+Dust has a simple, expressive syntax that is easy to read and write.
+This includes a powerful yet syntactically modest type system with extensive inference capabilities.

 The syntax, safety features and evaluation model are inspired by Rust.
-The instruction set, optimization strategies and virtual machine are inspired by Lua.
+The instruction set, optimization strategies and virtual machine are inspired by Lua and academic research (see the [Inspiration][] section below).
 Unlike Rust and other compiled languages, Dust has a very low time to execution.
-Simple programs compile in under a millisecond on a modern processor.
+Simple programs compile in milliseconds, even on modest hardware.
 Unlike Lua and most other interpreted languages, Dust is type-safe, with a simple yet powerful type system that enhances clarity and prevent bugs.

 ```dust
 write_line("Enter your name...")